-O NCE upon a time an ex-President of the United States and the Governor of a Middle West State were taking luncheon at the old Aster House in New York city.
-The country was anxious to know how the ex-President, who was soon to be renominated. stood on the free silver base.
-But the ex-President was as silent as the grave, at far as public utterance was concerned.
-Now it so happened that a reporter on an evening paper had just received his salary and in a moment of mental distraction had decided to eat at the Aster House.
-Fate willed it that he sit at the table adjoining the ex-President, to whom he was unknown "Suppose Congress should pass a free silver bill, Mr. President?" asked the Governor.
-"I'd veto it," thundered the ex-President, bringing his fist down on the table.
-An hour later the newspaper on which the temporarily rich reporter worked had an extra on the street, announcing the ex-President's attitude on the silver question And to the day of his death, the ex-President suspected the Governor of abusing his BRADFORD CURIOSITY SHOP "Pat wallopers." the idiomatic name for lish washers, was originally applied to a class erming the constituency of certain English beroughs, or housekeepers considered sufncionaly well established to boil a pot within the limits of the borough over a fireplace erected in the open air.
+O NCE upon a time an ex-President of the United States and the Governor of a Middle West State were taking luncheon at the old Astor House in New York city.
+The country was anxious to know how the ex-President, who was soon to be renominated, stood on the free silver issue.
+But the ex-President was as silent as the grave, so far as public utterance was concerned.
+Now it so happened that a reporter on an evening paper had just received his salary and in a moment of mental distraction had decided to cut at the Aster House.
+Fate willed it that he sit at the table adjoining the ex-President, to whom he was unknown "Suppose Congress should pass a free allver bill, Mr. President?" asked the Governor.
+"Pd veto it." thundered the ex-President. bringing his fist down on the table.
+An hour later the newspaper on which the temperarily rich reporter worked had an extra on the street, announcing the ex-President's attitude on the silver question.
+And to the day of his death, the ex-President suspected the Governor of abusing his confidence.
+BRADFORD.

+CURIOSITY SHOP "Pot wallopers," the idiomatic name for dishwashers, was originally applied to a class forming the constituency of certain English heroughs, or housekeepers considered sufficiently well established to boll a pot within the limits of the borough over a fireplace erected in the open air.
 The phrase, "who steals my purse, steals trash," is not original with Shakespeare, after all.
-It appears originally in the "Homily Against Contention," set forth in the time of Edward I, which says: "For the one taketh away a man's good name, the other taketh away his riches, which is of much less value and estimation than his The superstition that certain persons have ne "evil eye" has its strongest hold in Italy.
-I Carniola or Naples, or in fact in any part In Carniola or Naples, or in latest his crops of Italy, if you tell a farmer that his crops are good or his cattle fine, he will expectothat once, when driving through Rome, Plus IX, one of the best beloved of modern Popes, looked up and smiled at a baby in a window.
+It appears originally in the "Homily Against Contention," set forth in the time of Edward I, which says: "For the our taketh away a man's good name, the other taketh away his riches, which is of much less value and estimation than his good name.
+The superstition that certain persons have the "evil eye" has its strongest hold in Italy.
+In Carniola or Naples, or in fact in any part of Italy, if you tell a farmer that his crops are good or his cattle fine, he will expectorate at your feet to avert the evil.
+It is said that once, when driving through Rome, Plus IX, one of the best beloved of modern Popes, looked up and smiled at a baby in a window.
 A little while later the nurse dropped the infant to the street.
-Ever after the superstitious looked upon Plo Nono as the possessor of the evil eye.
+Ever after the superstitious looked upon Pio Nono as the possessor of the evil eye.
 IN A SPIRIT OF HUMOR The Point of View The days are getting short and dark, and winter time is near, The optimist is filled with glee and joy and goodly cheer; He does not have to swat the fly nor mow the weedy lawn, And he may sleep in peacefulness, for skeeters now are gone. h! the peevish pessimist is quivering He must arise at 5 o'clock to fix the furnace He has to shovel snow and fit the doors with weather strip, And live in deadly terror of the little bugs of grippe.
-He hates the work he has to do, the cold he does despise.
-That thrills the optimist-to whom it's merely exercise.
+He hates the work he has to do, the cold he does despise, That thrills the optimist-to whom it's merely exercise.